Are you wondering how to build portfolio app solutions?

-- Take cognizance of top application security risks like injection, XML external entities (XXE), cross-site scripting (XSS), etc. Read the “Open Web Application Security Project (OWASP) top 10 application security risks – 2017” report for guidance, and proactively mitigate such risks.
+- Take cognizance of top application security risks like injection, XML external entities (XXE), cross-site scripting (XSS), etc. Read the “OWASP Top Ten” report for guidance, and proactively mitigate such risks.

-- Always remain on top of the emerging security threats by using real-time threat intelligence capabilities.
+- Always remain on top of emerging security threats by using real-time threat intelligence capabilities.

-- Make compliance and security testing a priority, and don’t push them as the last item in a checklist!
-Embrace “Compliance-as-code” to incorporate such tests early in your CI/CD pipeline, as explained in “Compliance-as-code: Addressing compliance challenges through automation”.
+- Make compliance and security testing a priority, and don’t push them as the last item on a checklist!
+Embrace “Compliance-as-code” to incorporate such tests early in your CI/CD pipeline.

 5. Find a PaaS platform for web app development